April 13, 2012

 It's taken some reflection to condense all of my feelings and thoughts into a singular travel philosophy, so this my attempt: I feel like travel is one part culinary discovery (trying the local cuisine), one part cultural experience (immersing yourself in a new language and strange customs, appreciating the architecture, the music, the art), one part sensory confusion (experiencing the beauty of the newness), one part unavoidable mishaps (because those end up making the best stories) and another part the people encountered en-route (because certain people you come across will leave an indelible impression or inspire you with first or second-hand stories that blow your mind).

-When I meet people who share a similar philosophy or have the travel bug, I'm quick to recognize it because they have that same look in their eyes--one that escapes description.
+When I meet people who share a similar philosophy or have the travel bug, I'm quick to recognize it because they have that same look in their eyes--halfway between crazy and wild excitement.
 Occasionally, I'll run into someone with fantastic stories from the road, and that feeling of restlessness intensifies out of nowhere.
 It's funny how that works--the travel bug can be dormant for so long, and then those symptoms of yearning for the road and restlessness start to set in.
 In fact, that's what's inspired this lengthy introspective post.

 My friend introduced me to her friend, and the common threads between all of us were a love for climbing and an addiction to travel, so naturally after a night of climbing, the four of us ended up in a little North Beach cafe drinking coffee and sharing desserts.
 His stories--told with such vivid details--kept us enraptured and stirred renewed feelings of wanderlust.
 He talked about his trip to North Korea where he ran a self-created marathon in the parking lot, which sounds completely ridiculous, but as he recounted his adventures and continued to entertain us with his stories, I found myself connecting more to what translated as his need to push boundaries and experience something different.
 Here was a guy who had run 250 miles across Cuba with a twenty-five pound pack and a gallon-sized jug of water!
 Something about being surrounded by people like that--people who I haven't encountered since my travels--rekindled my restlessness and pushed the "I-need-to-go-somewhere" button to a new level of urgency.
 It also made me deeply question my direction in life--where I'm going and where I want to be in ten years.
 It's funny because I was never a big fan of that question...